jsmarier-courses/midterm-project-thisfeelsimpossible/mpad2003_midterm_kiranbutter.md

 Instructions to import the data into Google Sheets:

-1. Right-click the link, click “Save link as…” and save the CSV file to your computer.
+1. Right-click the link, click **“Save link as…”** and save the CSV file to your computer.
 It will save as a text file.
-2. Go to Google Sheets, File > Import, then upload the dataset text file.
+2. Open Google Sheets, **File > Import**, then upload the dataset text file.
-3. Once uploaded, select the comma for the separator type, and click import data.
+3. Once uploaded, select the comma for the separator type, and click **Import data**.
-4. Once imported, the message, ‘Success!
+4. Once imported, the message, **"Success!
 File imported.
-Open now >>” will appear.
-Click on the “Open now >>” blue hyperlink, and it will take you to the imported dataset.
+Open now >>"** will appear.
+Click on the **“Open now >>”** blue hyperlink, and it will take you to the imported dataset.

 **Screen capture of the dataset right after it has been imported:**